 2. What is the opportunity profile?

 Identifying the opportunity profile of the business will help you understand the shortest path to building value post-purchase.
-There are four ways to drive value, which I refer to as the “acquisition entrepreneur matrix.”
+There are four ways to drive value, which I refer to as the “acquisition entrepreneurship matrix.”
 They include:

 - Eternally profitable: This type of business is all about stability and will have steady revenues and slow growth with a dependable customer base.
 This option carries the least amount of risk but also doesn’t have as much potential for growth.
 It will also come with a steep price tag.

 - High-growth: These companies are profitable with a high-demand product and founders who are ready to get out.
 This won’t come cheap — you’ll pay for the healthy financials and growth potential.
 You might be wondering why anyone would want to get rid of a high-growth business.
 Basically, growth isn’t cheap.
 Companies require a lot of cash to meet demand, and some owners have trouble keeping up.
-If you acquire a high-growth company, the high demand doesn’t mean zero risk, as you’ll probably be taking on a hefty debt.
+If you acquire a high-growth company, the high demand doesn’t mean zero risk, as you’ll probably take on hefty debt.

 - Platform: A platform opportunity will allow you to achieve growth by relying on your particular brand of expertise.
 The business will have strengths and weaknesses, both of which you’ll be able to complement with your skill set.
 For instance, if you’re a whiz at public relations and the company has limited market visibility, you might be able to hit growth-pay dirt.